markroper/edpanel/warehouse/README.md

 gradle clean build appRunDebug
 </code>

-Note: The process will be in suspended mode until a debugger is attached on port 5005.
+Note: The process will startup normally (not halt) but a debugger can be attached on port 5005.

 To view the API endpoints in the browser via swagger click [here](http://localhost:8085/warehouse).